A tribute to 10 of the best PlayStation 3 exclusives.

 Well, in all fairness, it turned out God of War 3 didn’t topple God of War 2 off its perch.
 GoW 2 still is, and probably will be for a long time, the best GoW game and one of the best action adventure games of all time.
 But that does not, in any way possible, undermine what God of War 3 managed to achieve.
 Sure, it had its flaws, but GoW 3 was also the biggest, the most epic and the most violent game in the series.

-From the boss fights against Chronos and Hades and Hercules to the final moments with Pandora and Zeus, from the chilling vistas of the Underworld to the lush evergreen trees surroung Mt.
+From the boss fight against Hades and Hercules to the final moments with Pandora and Zeus, from the chilling vistas of the Underworld to the lush evergreen trees surroung Mt.
 Olympus, God of War 3 stunned and wowed us at every turn in the long, winding road.

 A herculean boss fight.